Jayjadav221024/transpower.com/README.md

-# Transpower Technologies — MERN Application
+# Transpower Technologies —  Application

 Company website, technical blog, and an admin panel for publishing posts, managing images and handling RFQ inquiries.